pawandeepthind/devtoolkit/README.md

       $ vagrant up
     ```
   * Note:
-    * Machine is setup with software using [ansible](https://www.ansible.com/) that is installed on manager.
+    * Machine is setup with software using [ansible](https://www.ansible.com/).
     * Machine names,port forwarding and memory can be configured using config.xml

 ## SSH into machine

-  Once machines are up, user can cd to the directory where the repository code is checked out and try vagrant ssh {machinename} i.e. vagrant ssh dev/manager
+  Once machines are up, user can ssh into the machine using
   ```
     $ vagrant ssh dev
   ```

 ## Coming Soon

-  * Commands to enable
+  * Ansible playbook for usual setup
     * Setup of downloaded devtoolkit_docker.tar
     * Setup for extension deployment
     * Setup for building the customization